 My first book, Watering the Revolution: An Environmental and Technological History of Agrarian Reform in Mexico (Duke, 2017; winner, 2018 Elinor K. Melville Prize for Latin American Environmental History; short-listed, 2018 María Elena Martínez Prize for Mexican History), investigates how people managed their water—via dams, canals, and groundwater pumps—in a great crucible of the Mexican Revolution of 1910-20, the arid north-central Laguna region.
 In so doing, it demonstrates how Mexican federal engineers were not merely passive implementers of large-scale state development schemes such as agrarian reform.
 Instead, to implement the latter, they actively mediated knowledge between state and society, identifying what they thought was technologically possible and predicting its environmental consequences.
-The book also explains how engineers encountered an intrinsic tension between farmers’ insatiable demand for water and the urgency to conserve it.
-By closely examining how the Mexican state watered one of the world’s most extensive agrarian reforms, the book tackles an urgent question in the literature on postrevolutionary Mexican state formation, Latin American environmental history and history of technology, and global development studies: how and why do governments persistently deploy invasive technologies for development even when they know those technologies are ecologically unsustainable?

 To answer this global question, my book integrates environmental and technological history along with social, economic, political, and legal analyses based on extensive research in archival sources, journals, newspapers, and government publications in Mexico and the United States.
 Using this “envirotechnical” analytical framework, the book uncovers the varied motivations behind the Mexican government’s decision to use invasive and damaging technologies despite knowing they were unsustainable.
 My book thereby transforms our understanding of human-nature interactions, water policy, and agricultural development in Latin America.
-As such, it has been reviewed by 28 US and international journals of history, technology studies, agricultural and environmental sciences, and water management.
+As such, it has been reviewed by nearly 30 US and international journals of history, technology studies, agricultural and environmental sciences, and water management.

-Doing Environmental History: Climate Justice (Summer)
+• Doing Environmental History: Water Justice

-Film and History of Latin American (Counter)Revolutions
+• Film and History of Latin American [Counter]Revolutions

-Comparative Historical Development of Latin America and East Asia
+• Comparative Historical Development of Latin America and East Asia